Things we may not know

 You will not miscarry straining at the toilet if you are constipated.

 In women who are severely underweight, the menstrual cycle can be seriously effected to the point that she has no periods and therefore, no ovulation.
 72% of underweight women are more likely to miscarry in the first trimester.
 For women who are naturally and genetically lean, there is no evidence of increased miscarriage.
-A good diet for everyone is recommended including taking vitamin supplements like folic acid, iron and multivitamins during early pregnancy (before also if it is a planned one) along with eating fresh fruit and vegetables daily.
+A good diet for everyone is recommended.
+Fresh fruit and vegetables need to be eaten daily.
+Supplements like folate (not synthetic folic acid), iron and multivitamins need to be taken during early pregnancy (and before pregnancy if it was planned).
 Following these principals, underweight women can reduce being at risk by half.
-Chocolate has a low risk factor many women will be pleased to know.
+Chocolate has a low risk factor many women will be pleased to know, but can mean your body needs magnesium.

 Unfulfilled food cravings:

-If a diet and a body’s dietary stores do not have what the growing baby needs for the development of its skeleton, brain, vital organs and a healthy blood supply etc., then there may be a desire for a particular commodity that satisfies a craving.
-For example, a woman low in iron and calcium could go through several packets of lollies that have a chalky taste.
-It would be helpful to have a discussion with a medical professional about unbalanced mineral levels and other blood results that can indicate the need for certain foods.
-Although it is advisable for women to increase the calorific value of their food by approximately 300 calories a day, eating for two is not really justified.
+The body needs the right diet to grow a healthy baby eg. skeleton, brain, vital organs and blood supply etc. If there are deficiencies, then there may be a desire for a particular commodity that satisfies a craving.
+For example, a woman low in iron and calcium could crave several packets of lollies that have a chalky taste.
+It would be helpful to discuss vitamin and mineral levels that can indicate the need for certain foods with a medical professional.
+It is advisable for women to increase the calorific value of their food by approximately 300 calories a day.
+However eating for two is not really justified.
 The name ‘Pica’ is given to those women who desire peculiar tastes like mud or sucking on stones, which is fairly common.

-It all depends how upsetting the situation is and how it is personally handled by the mother and what the support around her is like.
+It all depends how upsetting the situation is and how the mother handles it and what her support is like.
 The baby undoubtedly feels his/her mother’s sadness – we know this when listening to the fetal heart.
-An upset and sad mother will show a fetal heart that is steady and calm and a happy one will show a fetal heart that is active and buoyant.
+An upset and sad mother will show a fetal heart that is steady and calm.
+A happy mother will show a fetal heart that is active and buoyant.
 BUT, unlike what 25% of mother’s believe, neither has any negative effect on the unborn baby or leads to miscarriage.

 Recent research figures suggest as many as 25% of western women may never have a family for various reasons.

 Repeated exposure to either parent from anything that is not natural, may have an effect on the growing pregnancy.
-For example, exposure to anaesthetic gases, pesticides, dangerous chemicals (e.g. mercury and lead) and radiation – all can have a detrimental effect but it does not happen very often.
-It does account for the anecdotal belief about certain jobs that are perceived as leading to higher rates of miscarriage like dental nurses, air hostesses and veterinarians.
+For example, exposure to anaesthetic gases, pesticides, radiation and dangerous chemicals (e.g. mercury and lead) – can have a detrimental effect.
+It does account for the anecdotal belief about certain jobs that are perceived as leading to higher rates of miscarriage like dental nurses, air hostesses, mechanics and veterinarians.

 Working too hard:

-This is similar to stress in that everyone is different but an excess of anything will affect everyone at some stage.
+Similar to stress, in that everyone is different, an excess of anything will affect everyone at some stage.
 Moderation and working overtime a couple of times a week is not unreasonable.
 For everyone who wants to have a successful pregnancy outcome, it is recommended they be more aware than usual of their choices and recognise when they are overdoing it.
 Recent research suggests long hours (over 60 per week) and regular night shift work is problematic.

 ‘X-rays while pregnant means your baby will miscarry or have horrible birth defects.’
 Accidental exposure to a small amount of radiation (e.g. chest x-ray) is extremely unlikely to cause any damage.
-Health professionals should always be advised that you are pregnant if an x-ray is suggested so that you can discuss that decision.
+Health professionals should always be advised that you are pregnant.
+If an x-ray is suggested, you can discuss that decision.